 He is also recognized for his contribution in the field of arts.
 His Abhinavabharati, a commentary on the Natyasastra (a treatise on dance) of Bharata Muni, is regarded as an authoritative classical work on the subject.

-Followers of Saivism revere Abhinvagupta as a Siddha Yogi of highest calibre, who brought to light the secrets and transcendental awareness of Shaktipath or the path of Shakti, made popular in recent times by Swami Muktananda and Swami Nityananda.
+Followers of Saivism revere Abhinavagupta as a Siddha Yogi of highest caliber, who brought to light the secrets and transcendental awareness of Shaktipath or the path of Shakti, which was made popular in recent times by Swami Muktananda and Swami Nityananda.

 - Tantraloka, The World of Tantra.
 It deals with the principles and practices of Kashmiri Saivism

 - Tantrasara, The Essence of Tantra, which summarizes in prose many concepts and practices of Tantraloka.

 - Devotional poems on such topics as consciousness, universal self, transcendental experience, various inner and outer divinities and finally Siva and Shakti.